tundish/blathnaid/blathnaid/tale/chapters.rst

 Packing
 -------

-[NARRATOR]_

 He picked out a woollen blanket to sleep in, which he laid out before the fire so the damp would drive away.
 He found a leather bottle, which he warmed up and replenished with wax.
 He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.

 Morten would have to forage.
 And Jack would go hungry.
 But he was not dismayed.
-    He fell asleep before the grate, happy for the first time in months.
+He fell asleep before the grate, and dreamt of voyaging and adventure.

 The Trivet
 ==========